blast-cu/blast-cu.github.io/_pages/team.md

 #### MS Independent Studies

-- Aditya Chandra (Fall 2023, Spring 2024).
+- [Aditya Chandra](https://www.linkedin.com/in/acprime96/) (2023-2024).
 IS: _"A Narrative Graph Approach for Analyzing Framing in News Articles"._